 - Tom Hollander, Olivia Colman, Steve Evets, Ellen Thomas, Miles Jupp, Simon McBurney, Lucy Liemann and Jimmy Akingbola

-- James Wood and Tom Hollander
+- James Wood, Tom Hollander and Sam Bain

 - Peter Cattaneo

 - Kenton Allen, Hannah Pescod, Polly Buckle, Matthew Justice, Tom Hollander, Simon Wilson and James Wood

 Rev is a contemporary sitcom about the daily frustrations and moral conflicts of Reverend Adam Smallbone - a Church of England Vicar who was 'promoted' from a sleepy rural parish to the busy, inner-city world of St Saviour's, in East London.
 It's a world he has little experience of, and at first it shows - it really shows.